sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-shell-extension-background-logo</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Background logo extension for GNOME Shell
+Short desc    : Background logo extension for GNOME Shell
 URL          : https://pagure.io/background-logo-extension
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Show your pride!
+Descript     : Show your pride!
 Display the Fedora logo (or any other graphic) in the corner of your desktop.
 ```

 </details>